-Almost all U.S. states require drivers carry liability insurance to pay for damages to another driver's car if they are at fault in the accident.
-But collision insurance covers the damage to your car regardless of who’s at fault in an accident.
+Almost all U.S. states require drivers carry liability insurance to pay for damages to another driver's car if they are at fault in an accident.
+But collision insurance covers the damage to your car regardless of who's at fault.

 Collision insurance is good to add to your car insurance policy for extra protection, but do you need to carry it forever?
-When is a good time to drop collision insurance?
-Let’s look into the details of collision insurance and when you should consider dropping it from your car insurance policy.
+When does it make sense to drop collision insurance?
+The best time to do so will vary, but you can typically forego collision coverage once your car's value falls below a certain level.

 What is collision insurance?